 - Criminal Law and Procedure

-Associate Professor Kelley Burton joined the USC Law School in January 2015.
-She previously worked as an academic at the Queensland University of Technology (QUT) Faculty of Law (2000–2014), where she taught 11 undergraduate core law courses spanning across all year levels in the law degree.
-Her key areas of expertise are criminal law and evidence.
+Associate Professor Kelley Burton joined the USC Law School in January 2015 and previously worked at the Queensland University of Technology (QUT) Faculty of Law (2000–2014).
+Kelley's key areas of expertise are criminal law and evidence.

-Kelley has numerous publications pertaining to legal education and criminal law including peer reviewed journal articles; book chapters; international and national conference papers; submissions to law reform commissions; text books; and book reviews.
+Kelley has more than 70 publications pertaining to legal education and criminal law including 20 peer reviewed journal articles; book chapters, international and national conference papers; submissions to law reform commissions; books; and book reviews.

 - Kelley Burton, LexisNexis Questions and Answers: Criminal Law in Queensland and Western Australia (LexisNexis Butterworths, 2nd ed, 2015).

 Before becoming a full-time academic, Kelley worked at the Australian Taxation Office, where she specialised in taxation law and privacy laws.
-In addition, she worked in private practice for large and small Brisbane-based law firms; drafted wills and enduring powers of attorney for the Queensland Public Trust Office; and assisted a barrister-at-law by conducting research and preparing for trial.
+She also worked in private practice for large and small law firms; drafted wills and enduring powers of attorney for the Queensland Public Trust Office; and assisted a barrister-at-law by conducting research and preparing for trial.

 - 2015 One of the Top 10 Most Downloaded Journal Articles on the 10 Year Anniversary of the Journal of Learning Design2014 CCH-ALTA Best Legal Education Conference Paper

 - 2014 CCH-ALTA Best Legal Education Conference Paper